-At Manhattan Sports Therapy, our comprehensive sports medicine program diagnoses and treats exercise injuries such as:
+At Manhattan Sports Therapy, we diagnose and treat sport and exercise injuries such as:

 - Achilles tendon injury